Dallas Ebola patient on ventilator and receiving kidney dialysis

 "We decided this was currently our best option for treatment," said Phil Smith, medical director of the Nebraska Medical Center's Biocontainment Unit, which consulted with U.S. health and drug officials before making its decision.

-Mukpo is experiencing symptoms such as nausea, vomiting and diarrhea, the center said.
+Mukpo is experiencing symptoms such as nausea, vomiting and diarrhoea, the centre said.

 In Washington, U.S. Senator Chuck Schumer said he expects the U.S. Centers for Disease Control and Prevention will propose tougher Ebola screening requirements this week at U.S. airports.